 15 - 22 hours

 Store in a cool, dry, well-ventilated location out of direct sunlight.
 Protect from freezing and physical damage.
 Do not store in a location subject to frequent temperature changes as the product may crystallize.
 Use product as soon as possible after opening.
 If storing remainder of product for another project, keep container tightly closed.

 Consult Safety Data Sheet (SDS) before use.
 Wear protective gloves, clothing and eye/face protection.
 Use only in well ventilated areas.
 Avoid contact with the skin and eyes.
 Take off contaminated clothing and wash before reuse.
 Keep containers tightly sealed when not in use.
 Avoid breathing dust, vapors and fumes.
 Wash hands thoroughly after handling.
 During post-finishing wear proper PPE and avoid dust.
 When fully cured, SnowWhite is an inert plastic.

 SnowWhite will cure more rapidly if left in pail.
 Have your mold ready, and pour epoxy immediately after mixing.
 Mold must be sealed thoroughly to avoid blowouts.
 Epoxy will flow like water, and can escape through even the smallest cracks.

 Mix resin and hardener separately for 30 seconds.
-In a clean, dry container; combine (by weight) 3.7 parts resin with 1 part hardener, and mix thoroughly for 2 minutes.
+In a clean, dry container; combine resin with hardener, and mix thoroughly for 4-5 minutes.
+Mixing ratios are: